Frequently Asked Questions

 Helen does offer other treatments; please contact Helen for a confidential discussion.

-Helen doesn’t actually offer a free consultation as the first session includes a full hypnotherapy session.
-The first session usually lasts longer to give time to discuss your issues and for Helen to explain hypnotherapy to you, if after the first half hour you don’t feel comfortable or feel that hypnotherapy isn’t for you, then there will be no charge.
+Helen offers a free telephone consultation.
+Also the first session usually lasts longer to give time to discuss your issues and for Helen to explain hypnotherapy to you, if after the first half hour you don’t feel comfortable or feel that hypnotherapy isn’t for you, then you can leave without any charge, else you continue into a full chargeable session.

-Payments can be made by Cash, Cheque, Cards accepted: Visa, MasterCard, Maestro, Electron and V Pay.
+Payments can be made by cash and online banking.
 See the fees page for more details.

 Yes.
 Just because hypnotherapy hasn’t worked for you in the past it doesn’t mean it won’t work for you now.
 Helen has seen many people in this situation and they have still stopped smoking in just one session.